-Effective March 12, 2025, a 25 percent tariff will be applied to all imports of steel articles and derivatives and the tariff on aluminum articles and derivative products will increase from 10% to 25%.
+Effective March 12, 2025, under Presidential Proclamations 10895 and 10896, the United States has implemented changes to its Section 232 duties.
+A 25 percent tariff is now applied to all imports of steel articles and derivatives, and the tariff on aluminum articles and derivative products has increased from 10 percent to 25 percent.
+These adjustments apply regardless of country of origin, including those previously exempted or subject to quota arrangements.

 Resources